pippinbarr/cart253-2019/modules/core-variables-and-change/core-variables-and-change.md

 - This is the first time we've seen the idea of a function that __returns a value__
 - When we __call__ `random()` it goes away, calculates a random number, and then __gives it back__
 - We store the result inside our __variable__
+- We'll talk more about this when we start defining our own functions

 ---